Graffiti Fonts®

 2005 - Release of the Graffiti Fonts® 3.0 Collection

 With the release of the the 2nd & 3rd Graffiti Fonts® collections & expansion of the still separate graffitifonts.net & graffitifonts.com web sites, the worlds catalog of authentic graffiti fonts was begininng to increase rapidly.
-With many new designs released & more fonts lifted from relative obscurity these collections & the associated websites achieved significant notoriety & mainstream usage which brought much greater attention to the genre as a whole.
+With many new designs released & more fonts lifted from relative obscurity these collections & the associated websites achieved significant notoriety & mainstream usage which helped bring much greater attention to the emerging genre as a whole.
 From here we would start to see a wider development of graffiti typefaces from a larger number of artists & foundries.
 In the following years font download websites & font distributors would gradually begin to add graffiti categories to their offering where no such category had existed before but at this early stage it had fallen mainly into the hands of graffiti writers & devotees of underground Hip-Hop culture themselves to crowbar graffiti lettering into the relm of digital type.
 With almost nowhere else to look, virtually every graffiti style font ever created resided on one or both of the competing graffitifonts.net & graffitifonts.com sites.

 graffitifonts.net - circa 2005 - 2010